What is A/B Testing? A Guide for Beginners

 What is A/B Testing?

-A key component to a successful marketing strategy is knowing what works and leveraging this information.
-A/B testing provides you with this key insight and eliminates the need to guess what works best.
+A key component to a successful marketing strategy is knowing what elements work well and leveraging this information.
+A/B testing is a statistical method that provides marketers with this key insight and eliminates the need to guess what works best.
 With A/B testing you run a random experiment using two similar pieces of content that you share with different groups and monitor to see which one yields the desired results.

 This is often done with emails, where different subject lines or angles might be used to test which results in a higher open rate.
 Or you might test two ads for the same offer with slightly different copy to see which version leads to a higher click rate.